A guide to good eye health

 This is ironic when you consider that without our eyes we wouldn’t be able to see the other parts of the body we take so much time sculpting, pruning, tightening up, and softening down.

-Along with our tongue, ears, genitals, and skin, our eyes are members of a special and minority group of organs that are visible from the outside of the body.
-These useful markers have been used for millennia to determine everything from our physical and mental health to our spiritual and emotional wellbeing.
+Along with our teeth, ears and skin, our eyes are members of a special and minority group of organs that are visible from the outside of the body.
+These useful markers have been used for millennia to determine everything from our physical and mental health to our spiritual and emotional well being.

 Not only do your eyes say a lot about our health, but they create the image of the world around us; whether it be grainy, cloudy, washed out, or 4K Ultra HD.
 We’ve put this guide together to help keep your eyes in tip-top condition and ensure your vision is the best it can be.